 - Display the “No posts found” message.

 - Choose a different PHP template to render the contents.
+This option is available if Views and Layouts plugins are not active.

 In the dialog box for selecting what users without permission see, there is a Preview error for POST_TYPE link.
 POST_TYPE is the name of the respective post type you are editing.